Residents of South Dakota can only use marijuana for medical purposes; recreational marijuana is still illegal.

 Prohibits the Department of Health from sharing private patient information for any reason other than enforcement of rules specified in the initiative.

 To purchase medical cannabis in South Dakota, patients must be above the age of 18, suffer from one or more of the debilitating medical conditions listed under Measure 26, and hold a medical marijuana card.
 Minors are allowed to assign caregivers over the age of 21 who have not been convicted of any disqualifying felony offense.
 Qualified patients can possess no more than 3 ounces of natural and unaltered marijuana.
 MMJ cardholders are also permitted to grow up to 3 cannabis plants at home.

-By October 29, 2021, the South Dakota Department of Health will publish the procedure for obtaining medical cards and will also enact administrative rules for medical cannabis in the state.
+The South Dakota Department of Health is tasked with providing the procedure for obtaining medical cards and also enact administrative rules for medical cannabis in the state.
 It is unlawful to sell or buy cannabis outside of licensed medical cannabis businesses.

 Pursuant to SDCL 34-20G-1, authorized physicians must provide written certifications indicating that patients are likely to benefit from the medicinal use of cannabis to treat or relieve their debilitating illnesses or symptoms connected with the debilitating conditions.
 The documents must state that they were made within legitimate practitioner-patient interactions and must also describe the qualified patients' severe medical conditions.